nirlanka/Shark/README.md

 - [ ] documentation
 - [ ] {enhancements}

-These are just the initial goals.
-Once they're accomplished, we'll be moving on to much more interesting and hacking-related stuff.

-Currently, this is being developed under academic-project restrictions; but in a month, the codebase and the ideas will be open to the general public. :-)
+Currently, this is being developed under academic-project restrictions; but in a month, the codebase-editing and the idea-suggestions will be open to the general public. :-)

 Founding developers: _[ Nirmal Lankathilaka ](https://github.com/NirmalL "Nirmal's GitHub"), [ Narmadaa Baalasooriya ](https://github.com/NarmadaBalasooriya "Narmada's GitHub"), [ Madusha Jayawardhana ](https://github.com/madushaj "Madusha's GitHub")_.